 We also are open to people serving in various ways.

-If you are local to Addis, please give us a call at 0912 928251.
+If you are local to Addis, please drop us an email to email@example.com.
 We have various ways that locals can get involved with us.

-If you are traveling from abroad, please email us at info@EmbracingHopeEthiopia.com for more info.
-You can also download our VOLUNTEER Application by Clicking HERE.
+If you are traveling from abroad, please download our VOLUNTEER Application by Clicking HERE.

 We have a variety of opportunities for short term and medium term volunteers, especially those with early childhood education, business or medical backgrounds.
 We also are able from time to time to accommodate short term (1 – 3 week term) volunteers who are simply looking for a place to serve children and families.
 Please contact us for more info.